Uncle-Dandry/potential-field-planner/Readme.md

 ## Code Structure

-- `main.py`: The main script to run custom simulations.
 - `config.py`: Configuration file for setting parameters.
+- `experiments.py`: Script containing predefined scenarios for demonstration.
+- `graphics.py`: Functions for visualizing robots' trajectories and the environment.
+- `local_minimum.py`: Contains functions for handling local minimum within the potential field.
+Adds a virtual obstacle at the midpoint of the local minimum.
+- `main.py`: The main script to run simulations.
+- `polyhedral_obstacles.py`: Provides functionality for handling polyhedral obstacles.
+  - `compute_nearest_obstacle_from_point`: Computes the nearest point on the polyhedral obstacle to a given robot position, allowing for the obstacle to be approximated as a sphere.
 - `potential_field_planner.py`: Core implementation of the potential field algorithm.
-- `visualization.py`: Functions for visualizing robots' trajectories and the environment.
+- `robot_trajectory.py`: Includes functions to calculate and update the robot’s trajectory.
+This file handles the generation of new trajectory points considering the current robot state and environment conditions.
+- `smooth_path.py`: Implements path smoothing using linear interpolation.
-- `utils.py`: Utility functions for calculations and helpers.
+- `tools.py`: Utility functions for calculations and helpers.
-- `experiments.py`: Script containing predefined scenarios for demonstration.

 ## Contributing